ScratchLang/ScratchLang/README.md

 ```
 Also, the compiler can't tell the difference between a string and an input (like a variable) yet.
 So most inputs have quotation marks.<br>

-Brackets means that there cannot be a variable in there.
+When a block has brackets '[ ]' it means that there cannot be a variable in there.
 It's either a defined object or an object from a set list.<br>
 ### Buggy Blocks
 None yet.
 ### Stable blocks